Demant: History

-Oticon establishes a temporary factory in Skinnerup near Thisted in Denmark.
-An additional factory in Scotland is also established.
-Oticon also expands with subsidiaries in France and New Zealand.
-Eriksholm, Oticon's research centre is established outside of Elsinore in Denmark, in a newly renovated building.
-At the end of this decade, Oticon is the biggest supplier of hearing aids with a market share of almost 15 percent, and William Demant dies.
+Oticon established a temporary factory in Skinnerup near Thisted, Denmark.
+An additional factory in Scotland was also established.
+Oticon also expanded with subsidiaries in France and New Zealand.
+Eriksholm, Oticon's research centre was established outside of Elsinore, Denmark, in a newly renovated building.
+At the end of this decade, Oticon was the biggest supplier of hearing aids with a market share of almost 15 percent, and William Demant died.